You can’t get to the Unicorn Zone by pushing harder. You must create a pull effect in all of your projects and strategies.

 - Remember the great Dr. Robert Cialdini, Godfather of Influence techniques, who has popularized the principle of scarcity?
 If something is scarce, we want it more.
 Diamonds are more costly than bush rocks, as there are plenty more bush rocks around.
 (Especially in Outback Australia.)A while back in a client’s culture change program, the VP and I needed to encourage several business divisions to get involved in the initiative and attend meetings.
 The problem was that the divisional executives were too busy, not interested, said they didn’t have time.So we rationed our offer.
 Scarcity in action.
 We explained that we only had capacity to offer this to 2 divisions, and they would need to make a case to be the ones chosen.
 It was very interesting to see the demand increase.
 This initiative suddenly became very attractive.
 And the culture change was a significant and measurable success.

 I have plenty more tips for creating PULL.
 Let me know if you want more by clicking on the “Loved it” in the comments below or email me.
-We are also diving deep into this in the Turbocharge membership.
+We are also diving deep into this in the Join The Turbochargers Hub

 If you find this blog useful, please forward it to others who will benefit.